kenatiod/MUT/Understanding Machine Understanding.md

 ####  Summary of Section 5.1

 The MUTT aims to provide a comprehensive suite of evaluations to probe an AI system's understanding abilities across multiple dimensions.
-Section **5.1** outlines key areas including language comprehension, reasoning, knowledge integration, embodied perception, social intelligence, metacognition, and even creative domains like answering paradoxical koans and understanding humor.
+Section **5.1** outlines essential areas including language comprehension, reasoning, knowledge integration, embodied perception, social intelligence, metacognition, and even creative domains like answering paradoxical koans and understanding humor.

 For each dimension, the section motivates the importance of that capability for advanced comprehension, surveys existing work that could be leveraged, and proposes concrete evaluations spanning areas like ambiguity resolution, conceptual combination, pragmatic communication, confidence monitoring, and many others.